 6.4 Key Issue #3: Remote camera configuration and remote control

 Editor’s Note: This clause should study the needs for (remote) camera configuration and camera control.
-It is not the intend to promote the definition of a new application, instead, the (remote) camera configuration and camera control application aspects are defined by other organizations like NMOS.
+It is not the intention to promote the definition of a new application, instead, the (remote) camera configuration and camera control application aspects are defined by other organizations like NMOS.
 Camera configuration refers to procedures and parameters to configure a camera e.g. encoders and/or decoders and media protocols (IP addresses, ports, transport protocol, etc).
 Camera Control refers to procedures to change setting during capturing, e.g. pan–tilt–zoom, iris, etc.

 Editor’s Note: Existing NMOS standard extensively uses the HTTP REST model.
 For camera configuration (as example device), IS-05 requires that the camera exposes HTTP REST APIs and hosts an HTTP server.
 For camera control using IS-07, the camera can either expose an HTTP REST API or receive the messages via WebSockets or MQTT,